zalando-incubator/graphql-jit/README.md

 Done in 141.94s.
 ```

-### Support
+### Support for GraphQL spec

 The goal is to support the [June 2018 version of the GraphQL spec](https://facebook.github.io/graphql/June2018/).
 At this moment,
-the only missing feature is support for the @skip and @include directives.
+the only missing feature is support for the `@skip` and `@include` directives.

-#### Differences to graphql-js
+#### Differences to `graphql-js`

-In order to achieve better performance, the compiler introduces some limitations.
+In order to achieve better performance, the `graphql-jit` compiler introduces some limitations.
-The main one is that all computed properties must have a resolver and only these can return a Promise.
+The primary limitation is that all computed properties must have a resolver and these can only return a Promise or a function.

 ## Install